 2018 also marks Tides’ 35th anniversary year, during which the agency will host a series of special events throughout the year to celebrate this milestone as well as Brother Michael’s and Beth Bixby’s new role.

 Beth Bixby was born and raised in Coventry, where she lives today with her husband, Joe, and their two children.
 She received a bachelor’s degree in human development and family studies from the University of Rhode Island.
 She also has a Master’s in Social Work from Syracuse University.
-As a licensed social worker, Beth began her career as a substance abuse counselor and was a clinician at South Shore Mental Health Center prior to accepting a clinician position at Tides Family Services in 2001.
 During her 17 years at Tides Family Services, Beth has held critical positions as clinical supervisor, Director of Home Based Therapeutic Services, Assistant Vice President, and Senior Vice President of Treatment Programs.
 Since 2015 she has served as the Chief Operating Officer.

 Beth is a member of the Executive Committee of the RI Coalition for Children and Family, Past Co- Chair of the Membership Practice Committee, Co-Chair of the Workforce Development Committee and is on the Planning Committee for the Lasallian National Huether Conference.
 She has been a national presenter at the Huether Conference as well as many others.
 Beth is also a graduate of the first graduating class of the Next Generation Lasallian Leaders.